UrosDoe7/lab-environment-for-dynatrace-training/README.md

     /home/dynatracelab_kubernetesaks/deploy-aks-cluster-with-azure-voting-app.sh $APPID $PASSWORD $TENANT

+Prerequisiste :
+   - you need quota on eastus and eastus2
-Prerequisiste you need a Service Principal to have $APPID $PASSWORD and $TENANT for your Azure Subscription.
+   - you need a Service Principal with $APPID $PASSWORD and $TENANT to connect to your Azure Subscription and create the AKS for Azure Vote App.
 You can use the same Service Principal for all the Azure Vote App deployments.
-Go to your Azure Cli Bash and use this az command (more details here) to create your Service Principal:
+Go to your Azure Cli Bash and use this az command to create your Service Principal:

     az ad sp create-for-rbac --name MyServicePrincipalNameforLabKube

-more détail about Azure Service Principal : https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli
+more detail about Azure Service Principal : https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli
 more information on Auze Vote App : https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app

-At the end of the workshop, delete the labs resource groups (VM, ACR et AKS) a script is automaticaly generate locally on the VM on /home/dynatracelab_kubernetesaks/
+At the end of the workshop, to delete the labs resource groups on each AKS, execute the script which has been automaticaly generated locally on each VM on /home/dynatracelab_kubernetesaks/